Procedure Guide ·Ear Hematoma Surgery ·2026

 Dog Ear Hematoma Surgery - costs, what to expect & insurance

-Ear hematoma surgery in dogs costs $300-$1,500.
-An aural hematoma is a blood-filled swelling in the ear flap caused by head shaking or scratching from underlying ear infections or allergies.
-Surgery drains the blood and places sutures to prevent re-accumulation and minimize ear deformity.
+Ear hematoma surgery costs $300-$1,500.
+An aural hematoma is blood-filled swelling in the ear flap from head shaking or scratching due to ear infections or allergies.
+Surgery drains blood and sutures the ear to prevent re-accumulation and minimize deformity.

 Ear Hematoma Surgery - vet costs and insurance